Reflexology is not massage.

 Immune systems disorders

 The National Institute of Health has funded research for the use of reflexology for cancer patients, as well as for diabetic neuropathy.
 Hundreds of research studies have been conducted worldwide to underscore the power of reflexology in having a positive impact on everything from asthma to workplace absenteeism.
-Some of those studies can be found at the links below, and I've highlighted some of the key research on my For Medical Professionals page here: https://reflexologyforbetterhealth.com/for-medical-professionals
+I've highlighted some of the key research on my For Medical Professionals page here: https://reflexologyforbetterhealth.com/for-medical-professionals

 Reflexology reduces feelings of pain - excerpts from the Univ. of Portsmouth website